platformland/electric-book/book/text/silos.md

 While some platforms and tools may be centrally created and operated, others may emerge from a particular project, or be collaboratively developed between different parts of government.

 Achieving this can be challenging in a world where government projects and agencies are accustomed to having control over everything within their policy domain, while often having little control over that which is adjacent.
-The dominance of a "not invented here" culture could render moot the work done by platforms teams.
+The dominance of a "not invented here" culture could render moot the work done by platform teams.

 By fostering a culture where teams are encouraged to think about users beyond their own domain, and by investing in shared tools, these silos can begin to breakdown.